Do personal injury cases settle after deposition?

 Answer Only the Question Presented.
 No question, no answer.
 A deposition is not a conversation.
 In this respect, be on guard when listening to the questions – do not let the examiner put words in your mouth and do not answer a question that includes incorrect facts or statements of which you have no knowledge.

 Can you refuse to answer a question in a deposition?

 In most cases, a deponent cannot refuse to answer a question at a deposition unless the answer would reveal privileged or irrelevant private information or the court previously ordered that the information cannot be revealed (source).
 However, there are certain types of questions that do not have to be answered .

-How long does a personal injury deposition take?
+What percentage does a personal injury lawyer charge?

 Types of Personal Injury Lawyer Fee Arrangements Instead, the lawyer will take a percentage out of the settlement, if the event that one is awarded.
 Contingency fees usually fall between 27-40% of your settlement, with the standard being around 33%.

 How long does it take to settle a case after deposition?

 If the ADR process is successful your case will continue to trial which is usually 30 to 60 days after the ADR process is completed.
 Many cases settle just before trial which usually takes place between 12 and 24 months after the suit is filed.